Home » Blogs » Back Pain Relief Exercises Symptoms And Causes

 4. Can poor posture really cause back pain?

-Yes, poor posture is a leading cause of back pain.
+Yes, poor posture is a leading cause of back pains.
 Slouching, hunching over devices, sitting for long periods without proper spinal support, and standing with misaligned posture can strain the muscles, ligaments, and spinal discs, leading to chronic discomfort.

 Conclusion